Learning, Training, and Human Performance Glossary

 system approach to training (SAT)

-See Instructional Systems Design (ISD).
+Another term for Instructional Systems Design (ISD).